 While genetic abnormalities like Albinism can cause any dog to have blue eyes, these occurrences are rare.
-There are some breeds that naturally carry the blue-eyed gene, with perhaps the most common breed being the Siberian Husky.
+Some breeds naturally carry the blue-eyed gene, with perhaps the most common breed being the Siberian Husky.

 Other breeds have the ability to carry it, but it’s more dependent on their coloring.
 Merle breeds are the primary example of this, with the Dachshund and Corgi both falling into this category.
 Below we will look at all of our blue-eyed favorites, as well as a little insight into each breed.
 Let’s jump in!

-There are 14 different types of purebred dogs that can genetically carry blue eyes.
-They can carry them by having a dominant blue eye gene.
+14 different types of purebred dogs can genetically carry blue eyes.
+They can carry them by having a dominant blue-eye gene.
 Some breeds get theme due to Merle coloring, which can cause color variances in both the coat and the eyes.
 Some dogs will get a singularly blue eye when they have heterochromia, which is a melanin imbalance.
 In our list below, we aren’t including dog breeds where albinism happens, as that’s extremely rare.

 The Siberian Husky is perhaps one of the most famous blue-eyed breeds.
 It’s hypothesized that the ALX4 canine chromosome 18 is associated with the beautiful blue eyes that the Siberian Husky is known for.
 These pups are a working breed, so if you are intent on owning one, make sure you have plenty of space.
 These pups need regular exercise or can develop destructive tendencies.